MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/portal-checker.md

 > [!NOTE]
 > If portal is turned off or IP address filtering is enabled, certain diagnostic checks will not be run on your portal.

-For a list of common issues diagnosed by the portal checker tool, see [Common portal issues and best practices](portal-checker-faq.md).
+For a list of common issues diagnosed by the portal checker tool, see [Common portal issues diagnosed by portal checker and their best practices](portal-faq.md#portal-checker).

 To run the diagnostic tool: